harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 This occurs as a result of GHSs actions within the Hypothalamus (region of the brain) rather then its direct pituitary actions.
 There are GHSreceptors (GHS-R) in the hypothalamus; perhaps even subtype receptors.
 When GHSs bind to these receptors they behave like a hypothalamic neurohormone and as such exhibit a dual action.

 They stimulate endogenous GHRH release and concurrently suppress endogenous Somatostatin release.
 How they do this is a complex process with much still unknown.
 Basically they incite electrical activation of arcuate neurons (within the hypothalamus).
-About seventy-five percent of the cells excited by GHRP-6 project outside the blood brain barrier (hypothalamus) into the median eminence (boundary between hypothalamus &amp;amp; the portal system which connects to the pituitary which lies just below the brain) and are neurosecretory involved in the regulation of pituitary function.
+About seventy-five percent of the cells excited by GHRP-6 project outside the blood brain barrier (hypothalamus) into the median eminence (boundary between hypothalamus & the portal system which connects to the pituitary which lies just below the brain) and are neurosecretory involved in the regulation of pituitary function.

 The activation of these neurons by GHRP-6 is extremely long lasting (longer than 1 hour) and reaches the peak rapidly (within 5 to 10 minutes).
 Non-peptide GHSs respond slower perhaps for the reason that they penetrate the blood brain barrier slower than GHRP-6.

-GHRP-6s excitation of neuronal activity beyond those neurons that regulate GHRH &amp;amp; Somatostatin (i.e. the remaining 25%) may account for some of the impact GHRPs have on non-GH releasing activity.
+GHRP-6s excitation of neuronal activity beyond those neurons that regulate GHRH & Somatostatin (i.e. the remaining 25%) may account for some of the impact GHRPs have on non-GH releasing activity.

-The important point is to recognize that GHSs have an impact on GHRH release and Somatostatin suppression at the hypothalamus which appears to be responsible for the now well-recognized synergistic effect on GH release from concurrent administration of GHRH &amp;amp; GHRPs in vivo.
+The important point is to recognize that GHSs have an impact on GHRH release and Somatostatin suppression at the hypothalamus which appears to be responsible for the now well-recognized synergistic effect on GH release from concurrent administration of GHRH & GHRPs in vivo.

 Furthermore it should now be firmly understood that GH release is regulated by the following trinity - GHRH, Somatostatin and GHSs.

 NOTE: The information presented in this section was drawn generally from Refs: 13-5, 9, 18

-GHS Potency (i.e. efficacy) &amp;amp; Dosing in Humans
+GHS Potency (i.e. efficacy) & Dosing in Humans

 When administered at clinical research dosages, all GHSs (both peptides and non-peptides) release significantly larger amounts of GH (i.e. are more efficacious) than GHRH.
 This is not to be confused with the term potency which takes into account the molecular weight of a compound and thus measures GH output on a "per mol" basis.
 By this measure GHRH is more potent.